Danish0901/Briefly/README.md

 - Dark mode toggle is available.
 - The extension doesn’t save summaries right now.
-- There's a feature to export notes if added back later.
+- There's a feature to export notes.